recidive/matic-docs/docs/zkEVM/zkProver/executor-pil.md

 ## The POSEIDON HASH

-Poseidon SM is the most straight forward once one understands the internal mechanism of the original Poseidon hash function.
+Poseidon SM is more straightforward once one understands the internal mechanism of the original Poseidon hash function.
 The hash function's permutation process translates readily to the Poseidon SM states.

 The POSEIDON State Machine carries out POSEIDON Actions in accordance with instructions from the Main SM Executor and requests from the Storage SM.
 That is, it computes hashes of messages sent from any of the two SMs, and also checks if the hashes were correctly computed.